 Later he gave me a ride on his boat around the town and we had a beer at the other side of the port from his house.

 Unique Traditions: Judah Mannequin and Easter Day Celebrations

 The next day I found myself at another local house where they were preparing a Judah mannequin that would get burned on Easter day.
 The mannequin was made by a Dutch lady who stayed many years on the island and used to keep a puppet theatre back in her hometown in the Netherlands.

 During the Evening Mass on Holy Thursday, the Gospels are being read and on the 5th the crucified comes out and a litany takes place inside the church.
 The Cross is then fixed at the centre of the church for everyone to worship.

-Good Friday, as in most places around Greece, the most photogenic event takes place, the litany of the Epitaph (the tomb of Christ).
+Good Friday, as in most places around Greece, the most photogenic event takes place, the procession of the Epitaphios (the tomb of Christ).
 The Epitaph is prepared inside the church and on Friday night, it is carried around the town and people follow along with lit candles, chanting.
 The Epitaph is being escorted by small children and the army force.

-The litany then goes back and brings the Epitaph back to the church.
+The procession then goes back and brings the Epitaph back to the church.

 I always like spending Easter in small places with not too many people.
 Especially the Greek islands have very nice traditions and atmosphere during Easter.
 I spent Easter day with my new friend Stavros and brought to him some roast lamb from a local tavern.
 He kept his door open and blew up balloons to give away to all the children passing by.

 Kastellorizon's Easter celebrations offer a blend of tradition, spirituality, and community.
 The island's unique charm, coupled with its Easter customs, makes it a hidden gem in the Aegean.
 As we delve into the intricate details of Kastellorizon's Easter festivities, the richness of its culture becomes apparent, creating an experience that lingers in the hearts of those fortunate enough to partake in its celebrations.